Denman Housing Review Project

 What is Cluster Housing?

-Denman’s current Official Community Plan (OCP) supports rezoning for affordable, multi-unit housing.
-Including “cluster housing” in the OCP could make the process clearer and faster by eliminating the need for OCP amendments and providing specific guidelines or criteria.
+The Official Community Plan (OCP) supports rezoning for affordable, multi-unit housing.
+Including “cluster housing” directly in the OCP could:

 Why Consider Cluster Housing?